hgrf/synthesmaller/README.md

 - using a look up table for sin() could probably remove need for buffers
 - include hard and/or soft reset in audio codec driver
 - figure out this warning: ../main/signal_generator.c:48:5: warning: variably modified 'buffer' at file scope
-- can we connect EVM to USB board and still control I2C ?
-- check out driver at https://www.ti.com/tool/TLV320AIC31XXSW-LINUX

 ## Planned features

-- show waveforms and envelope on display
 - add more voices
 - add simple sequencer
 - add noise